pytest-dev/pytest-mimesis/README.md

 #### Fixtures

-The following fixtures are made available as part of pytest-elizabeth.
+The following fixtures are made available as part of pytest-mimesis.

 * generic
 * personal